manojankitha/interface-implementation-test/README.md

 ```
 ## PREREQUISITES

-Inside the directory interface_implementation_testt, create a folder lib and clone the github repository of googletest in it .
+Inside the directory interface_implementation_test, create a folder lib and clone the github repository of googletest in it .
 Instructions are shown below

 ```bash
 cd interface_implementation_test